Lemoncode/webpack-1.x-by-sample/04 Misc/01 Linting/README.md

 # Modules Sample

-In this sample we are going to introduce Linting.
+In this sample we are going to introduce **Linting**.
 This is a technique which you can analyse code for potential errors, so that can help you to make less mistakes.

-We will start from sample _00 Intro/03 Output_.
+We will start from sample _"00 Intro/03 Output"_.

 Summary steps:
  - Installing ESLint.